mozilla/explainers/dom-localization.md

 as a set of key-value pairs that serve as arguments when formatting a _message_.

-When an element includes a _localization identifier_ reference as an attribute, its contents and/or other attribute values are replaced with the corresponding _message's_ formatted results.
+When an element includes a _localization identifier_ reference as an attribute, its contents and/or other [translatable attribute](https://html.spec.whatwg.org/multipage/dom.html#translatable-attributes) values are replaced with the corresponding _message's_ formatted results.

 In order for the system to be accessible programmatically, a JavaScript API for the _localization context_ is included in the proposal.